mojoe3987/reasoning_model/README.md

 # Deepseek Code Assistant

-A web-based interface for interacting with the Deepseek Code Assistant AI model.
+A web-based interface for interacting with the Deepseek Assistant AI model.
 This application provides a chat-like interface for coding-related questions and answers.

 ## Features
 - Real-time streaming responses